Organ in the Aa-kerk in Groningen: Restoration

 In 1977, works to the organ were tendered for when the church restoration began.
-In 1990 the organ was partly restored and rebuilt by the Reil firm of Heede, including Schnitger's wind-chests.
+In 1990 the organ was partly restored and rebuilt by the Reil firm of Heerde, including Schnitger's wind-chests.
 Klaas Bolt, Harald Vogel and Stef Tuinstra supervised these works as organ experts.

 The expert Rudi van Straeten created a restoration proposal in 1993, using the state of 1858 as a base, but with some technical improvements.
 There was a controversial discussion on whether the surviving state of the organ should be changed, or maintained as a grown condition.
 Two arguments were made strongly for maintaining the grown state: first, there was no serious structural instability (which had been feared), and second, the special sound qualities of the instrument as extant should not be lost.

 This year-long dispute was officially settled in 2002 in favour of preservation of the present state.
 From 1998 to 2011, Reil carried out technical maintenance and conservation consolidation, without interfering with the substance as found.
 Reil designed a new, static tremulant, modelled after Timpe, and re-instated the bass pipes of the Bourdon.
 Some pipes from 1952 in the Rug-positief Scherp and Sifflet were replaced, and the 1924 swell-box was removed.
 The only stop that Reil reconstructed was the pedal Posaune using Schnitger models, since the Posaune provided in 1935 on a pneumatic auxiliary chest in modern style did not sound satisfactory.

 The re-inauguration of the organ took place on 14 October 2011.
 Organ concerts, exhibitions, a symposium and the publication of a Festschrift (commemorative publication) underlined the special significance of this instrument.